gitGNU/gnu_kenozooid/doc/hacking/us.rst

 Add Dive
 ^^^^^^^^
 The diver adds a dive to dive logbook.
-A dive consists of dive data, which is
+A dive consists of dive data.
+The data is

 - date
 - maximum depth